 Ph.D.
 Commercialization Fellowship

-Commercialization Fellowship is an opportunity for engineering Ph.D. students to take a deep dive into the commercialization process and potential real-world applications of university inventions.
+The Commercialization Fellowship is an opportunity for Cornell Engineering Ph.D. candidates to take a deep dive into the commercialization process and potential real-world applications of university inventions.

-Cornell Engineering is now offering Commercialization Fellowships—a unique opportunity for Ph.D. students to spend a fully-funded semester and summer in an intensive entrepreneurship program with a personal mentor to explore commercializing a product of the student’s choosing.
-From intellectual property management to supply chains, students will learn the tools, methods and skills for bringing a product or technology to market.
+The Commercialization Fellowship is a unique opportunity for Ph.D. candidates to spend a fully-funded summer and semester in an intensive entrepreneurship program with a personal mentor to explore commercializing a product of their choosing.
+From intellectual property management to supply chains, fellows will learn the tools, methods and skills for bringing a product or technology to market.

 The fellowship experience will enable deep experiential learning in the commercial side of innovation, and one-on-one mentoring assures a deep, personalized educational experience unmatched by traditional entrepreneurship programs.